Intrenion/Milcraft/doctrine/strategy.md

 Chapter: Fundamentals of Strategy and Grand Strategy - The Concentrated Essence of Strategy and Tactics

-## Practice 21: Set the military aim from the national object
+## Practice 21: Set the military aim from the national objective

 **Problem**
 Military victory becomes wasteful when it exceeds the political purpose.

 **Action**
-Set the military aim at the minimum required to secure the national object.
+Set the military aim at the minimum required to secure the national objective.

 **Outcome**
 The cost of war stays proportional to its value.